 - Currency: EUR

 - Auto-invest: no

-- Buyback guarantee: yes, it recently added a buyback guaranteed fund
+- Buyback guarantee: partially, it recently added a buyback guarantee fund

 The website’s user interface is very simple.
 It has a list of available projects, and each project has its separate page with the purpose of the loan, loan term, interest rate, collateral and other details.

 The project page contains also the real estate development documentation, including building plans, balance sheet, SWOT analysis.